derekmerck/diana2/doc/library_api.rst

 A routing deamon may be created by instantiating a Watcher with ObservableEndpoitns and adding Dixel routing rules.

+Diana-CLI provides a shortcut for creating a watcher service and attaching observables and triggers.

 .. autoclass:: diana.utils.endpoint.Watcher
    :members:
    :undoc-members: